reverbdotcom/reverb-devops-challenge/README.md

 In this repo we provide a Vagrantfile which can be used to spin up a local vagrant instance running Ubuntu 12.04.
 However, if you are more comfortable with AWS, DigitalOcean, Linode, Rackspace...etc, you're free to spin the app up there.

-The application has the following endpoints:
+### The application has the following endpoints:

 #### /
 This is the application root.
 This route simply responds with 200 OK and 'Reverb.com rocks!' as the body.
 Once you get the app running, you should be able to `curl ip:port/` and get this response.

-#### /health - returns 200 status code and OK when all prereqs are satisfied
+#### /health

 This route tests a connection dependency and it is failing by default.
 It is your responsibility to make this endpoint return a 200 response code and OK body.

 #### /post

 This is an empty route and a bonus challenge if you're feeling up to it.
-The goal is to be able to post any argument and return the value of the argument as the response body.
+This route should accept a post request and return the arguments as the response body.
+Super bonus points for returning the proper response code on successful post.

 ### Time
 Take your time.
 Research your solutions and be confident in your decisions.
 We'll have a discussion afterwards to talk about the whys of your decisions.

+We expect you to deliver this no later than 7 days after receiving the challenge.

 ### Running tests